NVIDIA-AI-IOT/jetbot/docs/software_setup/docker.md

      - [Getting Started With Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit)

-???+ info
-    For getting the Wi-Fi connection to Jetson from your computer, check the [Wi-fi setup](wifi_setup.md) documentation.

 ## Step 2.
 Connect to Wi-Fi

 If you haven't already, connect your Jetson Nano to your Wi-Fi network.